Ivan-Johnson/Job-Queue/README.md

-# Jörmungandr
+# Job Queue

-Jörmungandr (a.k.a.
-Jormungandr) is a project for scheduling a queue of tasks onto a limited set of devices.
+This repository is a project for scheduling a queue of tasks onto a limited set of devices.

 Use `jormungandr launch /tmp/Server` to launch a server that uses "/tmp/Server" as its working directory.
 The server's log files, among other things, are stored